I am currently offering Telephone and Online therapy due to the uncertainty that Covid-19 has brought over the last 2 years.

 I am approachable, compassionate and trustworthy; offering a safe, confidential environment for us to collaboratively explore your individual concerns and experiences and work towards the goals, change or acceptance you desire.
 There will be ongoing reviews to assess the way we are working together and make sure you are getting what you want from therapy.

-I work with 2 Wish Upon a Star and I run SPARCL, both of which support families through child loss.
+I am a counsellor and group facilitator with the charity 2 Wish and am Co-chair of SPARCL, both of which support families through child loss.
 So I do a lot of trauma, bereavement and loss work.

 I attend regular supervision and am a Registered member of the BACP (091133) and therefore I adhere to high professional and ethical standards.